videojs/video.js/docs/troubleshooting.md

 ## Problems with playback

 * Make sure that the media host supports byte-range requests, this could be breaking playback.
-See [Problems when Hosting media][hosting-media] for more info.
+See [Problems when hosting media][hosting-media] for more info.
 * If your media is taking a long time to start playback or the entire mediadownloads before playback:
   * It is likely that metadata for the media has not been included at the start of the media.
 In MP4 terms this is called the "moov atom".
 Many encoders are configured to do this by default, others may require you to choose a "fast start" or "optimize for streaming" option.

-## video.js Errors
+## Video.js Errors

 ### vdata123456 errors